Quick/Quick/CONTRIBUTING.md

 ## Building the Project

-- Use `Quick.xcworkspace` to work on Quick, Nimble, and the example apps.
+- Use `Quick.xcodeproj` to work on Quick.

 ## Pull Requests